Cannabis, THC, CBD, and Inflammation: What Research Shows

 What about CBD?

-Cannabidiol (CBD) is a major bioactive compound in cannabis and is often reported to have anti-inflammatory and immunomodulatory properties.
-Its intoxicated effects make it desirable to many individuals as a therapeutic option.
-Some clinical evidence suggests that CBD may also be associated with a wide range of pharmacological properties including anxiolytic, antipsychotic, anti-oxidative, and neuroprotective effects.
-CBD interacts with the endocannabinoid system (ECS) through CB2 receptors, with some users reporting it may help modulate the immune response to reduce inflammation.
+Cannabidiol (CBD) is a major bioactive compound in cannabis, and it is often discussed in relation to anti-inflammatory and immunomodulatory properties.
+Unlike THC, CBD is non-intoxicating, which is one reason it draws interest in wellness discussions.
+Some clinical research has looked at CBD alongside a range of pharmacological properties including anxiolytic, antipsychotic, anti-oxidative, and neuroprotective effects.
+CBD interacts with the endocannabinoid system (ECS) through CB2 receptors, which are involved in regulating the immune response, an area researchers continue to study in connection with inflammation.

 Risk and Side Effects of Cannabis Consumption